corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archiving-cli.md

 then the obfuscation passphase and seed will need to be given on the command line.
 {{< /note >}}

-Use the command line options `--rpc-url`, `--rpc-user` and `--rpc-password` to specify the RPC connection string, user name and password if the RPC credentials are encrypted or recorded in a database.
+Use the command line options `--rpc-url`, `--rpc-user`, and `--rpc-password` to specify the RPC connection string, user name and password if the RPC credentials are encrypted or recorded in a database.

 ## Workflow